jagadeshchilla/RAG_MEDICAL_CHATBOT/FULL_DOCUMENTATION.md

 - Go to **Jenkins Dashboard** → Select your pipeline → Click **Build Now**

-🎉 **You’ll see a SUCCESS message if everything works!**
+**You'll see a SUCCESS message if everything works!**

-✅ **Your GitHub repository has been cloned inside Jenkins’ workspace!**
+**Your GitHub repository has been cloned inside Jenkins' workspace!**

 ---

-> 🔁 If you already cloned the repo with a `Jenkinsfile` in it, you can skip creating a new one manually.
+> If you already cloned the repo with a `Jenkinsfile` in it, you can skip creating a new one manually.

-## ==> 3. 🐳 Build Docker Image, Scan with Trivy, and Push to AWS ECR
+## ==> 3.
+Build Docker Image, Scan with Trivy, and Push to AWS ECR

 ### 1. Install Trivy in Jenkins Container